General

 Independent

-In January 2023, 436 third country nationals were placed in detention centres.[1]
+As of 1 July 2024, 498 third country nationals were currently placed in detention centres.[1]
 The duration of the detention period varied.
-Depending on the place of deprivation of liberty, it ranged from average 86 days[2] to over 5 months.[3]
+Depending on the place of deprivation of liberty, it ranged from on average 110 days[2] to over 163 days.[3]

-Furthermore, the Border Guard placed migrants directly stopped at the Polish-Belarusian border in two of its stations (in Dubicze Cerkiewne and Połowce)[9], defined as “centres for foreigners’ registration” (Centrum Rejestracyjne Cudzoziemców).
-These facilities are very similar to detention centres, as the individuals held in such facilities did not have access to the Internet, computers or phones.
-Additionally, they could not access legal assistance, as they were left without any possibility to communicate with the outside world or leave these premises at any time.
+Furthermore, the Border Guard placed migrants directly stopped at the Polish-Belarusian border in two of its stations (in Dubicze Cerkiewne and Połowce),[4] defined as “centres for foreigners’ registration” (Centrum Rejestracyjne Cudzoziemców).
+These facilities are very similar to detention centres, as the individuals held in such facilities do not have access to the Internet, computers or phones.
+Additionally, they cannot access legal assistance, as they are left without any possibility to communicate with the outside world or leave these premises at any time.
 Moreover, the living conditions were critical, for example, people were sleeping in one big room on the mattresses on the floor.
-Foreigners were accommodated there even for 3 – 4 weeks.[10]

-It is not possible to estimate the length of the detention of the third country nationals who were detained in more than one centre, as detention centres have separate registration systems.
+It is not possible to estimate the length of detention for third country nationals who were detained in more than one centre, as detention centres have separate registration systems.

 On 13 August 2021, a new amendment was introduced to the Ordinance of the Ministry of Interior and Administration of 24 April 2015 on the guarded centres and detention centres for foreigners which allows now to place detainees in a dedicated room for third-country nationals or in a residential cell the area of which is not less than 2 sqm per person: